-HIKING - There are a system of trails at the reserve that climb to altitudes of around 10,000 feet (3,000 meters): "Paramillo" and "Abejorro" Massifs, "Alto del Oso" and "Plan de Maria Jesus".
+HIKING - There is a system of trails at the reserve that reach altitudes of around 10,000 feet (3,000 meters): "Paramillo" and "Abejorro" Massifs, "Alto del Oso" and "Plan de Maria Jesus".
 These four sites will get your heart pumping and require a full day of hiking.

 BIRD WATCHING - The reserve has 20% of the bird species found in Colombia.
 There are 30 IUCN threatened and 26 endemic or restricted-range bird species at the reserve, making this area one of the most critical habitats for birds in all of the Americas.
 So far, 373 species have been registered.
 Several rare species are common at the reserve and can even be seen at the station.
 For those early risers, we provide an early breakfast or take out meals.

 ORCHIDS AND PLANTS - Orchids at the reserve come in all forms and sizes, from the miniature Andinia, Stelis and Lepanthes, to the larger Masdevallia, Maxillaria and Dracula.
 Close to 100 species have been recorded and a complete inventory is still under way.
 Our most recent discovery is that of a new Dracula orchid for science.